 Scholarship awardees must spend at least 75% of their time in research.

 During the tenure of the award, fellowship awardees are not permitted to receive remuneration for any other work or to hold a second major scholarship.
 They may, with the approval of their supervisor, participate in and accept remuneration for limited departmental activities which contribute to their development as independent researchers, provided that the stipends received do not exceed 25% of the amount of their fellowship award.

-The University must undertake to hire the grantee for the duration of the award.
+The University must undertake to hire the grantee for the duration of the award (2 years).
 It will also be expected to use its best efforts to maintain the position afterward.